rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 In :numref:`offPerfTab` we may also see that the *Costs* criterion admits the highest significance (45.0), followed by the *Future turnover* criteria (32.0 + 26.0 + 23.0 = 81.0), The *Working conditions* criteria are the less significant (10.0 + 6.0, + 3.0 = 19.0).
 It follows that the CEO considers *maximizing the future turnover* the most important objective (81.0), followed by the *minizing yearly Costs* objective (45.0), and less important, the *maximizing working conditions* objective (19.0).

 Concerning yearly costs, we suppose that the CEO is indifferent up to a performance difference of 1000€, and he actually prefers a location if there is at least a positive difference of 2500€.
 The grades observed on the six qualitative criteria (measured in percentages of satisfaction) are very subjective and rather imprecise.
 The CEO is hence indifferent up to a satisfaction difference of 10%, and he claims a significant preference when the satisfaction difference is at least of 20%.
-Furthermore, a satisfaction difference of 80% represents for him a *considerably large* performance difference, triggering a *veto* situation the case given (see [BIS-2013]_).
+Furthermore, a satisfaction difference of 80% represents for him a *considerably large* performance difference, triggering an outranking *polarisation* the case given (see [BIS-2013]_).

 The performance tableau
 ```````````````````````